First-Year Fellows

 • Resume.
 Save as a PDF with first and last name in the file name.
 Upload within the application.

 • Unofficial transcript.
-Ensure the transcript has the required statistical methods course and final winter term grades.
+Ensure the transcript has the required research methods course and final winter term grades.
 Save as a PDF with first and last name in the file name.
 Applicants selected for interview will submit their unofficial transcript at the time of their interview.

-Applications were open until March 17th at 11:59pm EST.
+Applications are open until March 17th, 2024 at 11:59pm EST.

 For more information, contact the Rockefeller Center.